codacy/docs/docs/organizations/managing-repositories.md

 Users with [no permission to add a repository](roles-and-permissions-for-organizations.md) to Codacy, can follow that repository after it has been added to Codacy, and stop following it at any time.

-To follow or unfollow a repository on Codacy:
+To follow or unfollow repositories on Codacy:

 1. Click the button **Manage repositories** at the top right-hand corner of the page.
 This opens a window listing your organization repositories.